Resolving WordPress Issues on ConoHa Wing

 Other settings for overseas restrictions.

 ConoHa also allows users to restrict access to the XML-RPC API and the wlwmanifest.xml file on their WordPress website.
 The XML-RPC API allows WordPress to communicate and interact with other applications and services, enabling features such as remote publishing and post editing.
 The wlwmanifest.xml file, on the other hand, contains information about the WordPress website that is used by the Windows Live Writer application to connect to the site and enable features for writing and publishing posts.
 You can enable or disable these restrictions based on your use case.
+Personally, I don’t use any tool that utilize these APIs, so I kept them off.

 Comment restrictions.